BolajiAyodeji/Blogposts/ck9x6qp8c01qwo9s1kgffvkr9.md

 The current global pandemic has brought several shifts to how we perceive life, interact, work and communicate.
 While this is going well for some, it's a nightmare for others and possibly a combination of both for some.

 We have put together some events and virtual engagements to support members of DevCLokoja during these trying times.
-These are the event plans and budget we have for the next seven weeks in the first half of 2020 from 11th May 2020 - June 2020.
+These are the event plans for the next seven weeks in the first half of 2020 from 11th May 2020 - June 2020.

 ## Program One (#7WeeksOfCode)